bcgov/smk-legacy-ui/docs/api/Get-all-map-configuration-attachments.md

-# `GET` MapConfigurations - Retrieve the latest versions of all SMK Map Configurations (non-published only)
+# Retrieve All Attachments for a Map Configuration
+## `GET /MapConfigurations/{id}/Attachments/`

-Executing a GET at the /MapConfigurations/ endpoint will return a listing of all non published SMK Map Configurations
+Executing a GET at the /MapConfiguration/{id}/Attachments/ endpoint will return a listing of all attachments this map configuration currently has.

 Example of curl command: